murtoncal/Compositional-Data-Analysis-CoDA-/README.md

   <em>Scatter Plots of Each Sediment Against Depth</em>
 </p>

-Then, to verify the apparent trends, correlation coefficients are calculated between each variable to gain a more precise idea of the strength of the correlations.
+To verify the apparent trends, correlation coefficients are calculated between each variable to gain a more precise idea of the strength of the correlations.

 <p align="center">
   <img src="/images/co_eff.png" width="300" align="center"/>